Charlotte-CharMLab/Fibottention/README.md

 <br>

 ## License
-This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/license/mit) file for details.
+This project is licensed under the Creative Commons Legal Code License - see the [LICENSE](https://creativecommons.org/legal-code-defined/) file for details.